wp-plugins/soccer-field/readme.txt

 License: GPLv2 or later
 Requires at least: 2.8
 Tested up to: 3.3.2
-Stable tag: 1.00
+Stable tag: 1.01

 When called this plugin shows a Soccer Field inside your post.
-See the plugin page for more details on the plugin.

 == Description ==

 When called this plugin shows a Soccer Field inside your post.
-See the plugin page for more details on the plugin.

 Plugin Features: